 1 t. vanilla, almond or mint extract

 Here’s how I made this decadent looking banana, chocolate and peanut butter nice cream.
 I placed one frozen banana in the ninja cup.
 (Make sure you slice the bananas before you freeze them).
-Next, I added 1/3 cup of unsweetened plain almond milk, 1 tablespoon each of unsweetened cocoa powder, maple syrup and fresh ground peanut butter.
+Next, I added 1 T. of unsweetened plain almond milk, 1 tablespoon each of unsweetened cocoa powder, maple syrup and fresh ground peanut butter.
 (I may have snuck in an extra tablespoon of peanut butter).
 A personal note about peanut butter.
 I honestly feel that the fresh ground peanut butter you can get at the grocery store tastes the best.
 It is the only kind I buy now.
 Set the ninja up and hit start and you will have a creamy, rich, chocolatey dessert in about a minute.
+If the mixture is too thick or doesn’t blend well, then add a little more almond milk.
 If you don’t want to enjoy your dessert right away, you can place the nice cream in a container in the freezer and have it anytime.

 You can use other fruits along with the banana to make other flavors.
 Try adding some frozen strawberries for a more fruity treat or mango for a tropical dessert.
 You can find a lot of recipes for nice cream on Pinerest or other recipe sites.
 You’re only limited by your imagination (and frozen fruit supply!)